← View All Stories

-Serving
+Serving Houston’s Underserved

-In Third Ward and East End, Houston's historically African American and Latinx neighborhoods, the Treating Obesity in Underserved Communities in Houston (TOUCH) program lasted for three years and impacted the lives of nearly 4,000 residents.
+In Third Ward and East End, Houston’s historically African American and Hispanic neighborhoods, the Treating Obesity in Underserved Communities in Houston (TOUCH) program lasted for three years and impacted the lives of nearly 4,000 residents.

 Since the communities involved were in close proximity to UH, this just proved further that the University is committed to creating a healthier Houston and being a good neighbor.